whirlplatform/whirl/README.md

 # Whrl Platform

-The Whirl Platform is application builder software for database developers that simplyfying of creating web applications.
-It provides WYSIWYG tools for building UI that thightly binds to database data.
-Building application did'nt require to write application server logic.
+The Whirl Platform is application builder software for database developers that simplifying of creating web applications.
+It provides WYSIWYG tools for building UI that tightly binds to database data and business logic.
+Building application didn't require to write application server or client side logic, all logic can be done database side.

 ## Try